KhanRayyan3622/GSoC-2026-TLVerilog/README.md

 1. **Stage alignment** — EQY match lines for TLV pipesignals require explicit `<>0` suffix
 2. **Registered output conflict** — Outputs that are also flip-flops create EQY partition conflicts; keep flop gold-named in `\SV_plus`
-3. **FEV configuration validation** — Malformed `M5_configs` can cause configuration coverage problems; upstream `fev.sh` has since been updated to fail loudly rather than silently degrade.
+3. 3. **FEV configuration validation** — Malformed `M5_configs` can cause configuration coverage problems; this led to stronger validation in `fev.sh`, which now fails loudly rather than silently degrading.
 4. **Async reset is a structural limit** — TLV is synchronous only; modules with async reset need `\SV_plus` for the flops
 5. **Cost routing** — Per-task routing with escalation: ~60¢ vs $8.22 monolithic (Ha's finding)